Exclusive visit of the utmost in safety

 The MMFA has put every measure in place to ensure visits are highly enjoyable, exclusive yet intimate, and, above all, safe.
 All of the recommendations of the Government of Quebec and the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) have been implemented so that the MMFA’s public feels at ease and entertained during their Museum outing.

 Visitors must absolutely book their tickets online and select the date and time of their visit.
 Museum Members also have to reserve their tickets online, which will be free, as visits are included in their membership.

 Tickets are date-time stamped in order to control the flow of visitors.
-This new rule will ensure public safety as well as allow visitors a more intimate exploration of the exhibition.
+This new rule ensures public safety as well as allow visitors a more intimate exploration of the exhibition.